Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

 \section{Results and discussion}

-In this section, we report the crystal fraction, phase envelope, and osmotic pressure measured in sets of 13 samples prepared at target volume fractions within the MPRHS phase envelope. {As discussed in the Introduction and Methods sections, and in accordance with prior literature, we do not expect spontaneous, equilibrium phase separation in pristine samples of monodisperse, purely repulsive hard-sphere colloids} \cite{frenkel-93}. {The metastability of such systems on the liquid line or solid line would require hundreds of millions of years to break, even with very large system size }\cite{tenwolde1996numerical}. {Instead, we aim to study this metastable behavior by preparing samples very close to a metastable line, \textit{each with a distinct, distributed crystal seed}.} Samples prepared close to the metastable liquid line via melting or via slow freezing start with 2\% to 4\% widely-distributed crystal nucleites; samples prepared close to the metastable crystal line via fast freezing start with 84-99\% crystal fraction.
-The specific value $\zeta_0$ is reported with the corresponding final state's data.
+We report measurements of crystal fraction, phase envelope, and osmotic pressure for sets of thirteen samples prepared at target volume fractions spanning the MPRHS phase envelope.
+As detailed in the \S\ref{sec:intro} and \S\ref{sec:methods}, and consistent with prior literature, spontaneous equilibrium phase separation is not expected in pristine systems of monodisperse, purely repulsive hard spheres \citep{frenkel-93}.
+The metastability of such systems---whether along the fluid or solid line---would require astronomical timescales to relax, even for extremely large systems \citep{tenwolde1996numerical}.

+Instead, we probe this metastable regime by preparing samples very near a metastable line, each containing distinct, spatially distributed crystal seeds.
+Samples prepared near the metastable \emph{fluid} line were generated by controlled melting or slow freezing and contained 2--4\% distributed crystal nuclei.
+Samples prepared near the metastable \emph{solid} line were generated by rapid freezing and contained 84--99\% crystalline material.
+The precise initial crystal fraction, \(\zeta_0\), is reported alongside the data for each final state.